 Transit-Oriented Development NAMA in Colombia

-CCAP worked on the ground with leading Colombian stakeholders to develop a proposal for a Transit-Oriented Development NAMA in order to implement and finance transit-centered neighborhoods.
+CCAP worked with leading Colombian stakeholders from 2012 to 2020 to develop and implement a NAMA on Transit-Oriented Development (TOD).
+The NAMA is a comprehensive urban strategy that integrates sustainable mobility with land use development, and focuses public and private development around transit stations to create neighborhoods where people can safely walk, live, work, shop and play.
+The ultimate goal of the TOD NAMA is to transform Colombia’s urban development model from automobile-oriented urban sprawl to Transit Oriented Development that maximizes GHG reductions and the sustainable development co-benefits of investments in public transport and housing.
 By changing long-term land use patterns using the proven GHG-reduction “technology” of the TOD neighborhood (high-quality pedestrian amenities, frequent public transit service, and mixed-use development), the TOD NAMA will cut growth in driving by 25 percent, ensuring greenhouse gas emissions reductions for decades to come.

 - Enhance economic prosperity

 - Save Colombians time and money on travel

 - Reduce government infrastructure costs

 - Increase returns for real estate and retail

 - Improve the financial sustainability of transit operators

 CCAP began the effort by initiating a knowledge exchange surrounding best practices for sustainable urban development.
 CCAP hosted Colombian officials as part of a study tour that targeted areas of transit oriented development such as NoMa, the Rosslyn-Ballston Corridor and White Flint.
 CCAP worked closely with Findeter, the national ministries of transportation, environment, housing, and planning, as well as local governments and real estate developers to develop a NAMA concept with significant potential to implement and finance catalytic transit neighborhoods.